lzcdr/bytesnap/README.md

 - *Python version 3.10 or higher*
 - *CMake version 3.15 or higher*

-2. **Install**: To install Bytesnap RPC framework, follow these steps.
+2. **Install**: To install project generator for Bytesnap RPC framework, follow these steps.

     2.1. *Clone the Repository*
     ```console